alexandroskapsalidis/MyProjects/Coursera_CSS/README.md

 A Web Site about the team sport Ultimate Frisbee.
 It has four pages.
 Every page has a navigation bar with the current page highlighted.
-It utilizes CSS technologies such as float, gradient, rounded corners, pseudo class selectors, Hover.
+It utilizes CSS technologies such as float, gradient, rounded corners, pseudo class selectors.